kamalasaurus/bergelsonlab.org/subpages/microbial-interactions-communities.md

 </div>

 <div class="research-grid-container">
     <div class="research-grid-item research-grid-span-2">Plants harbor diverse microbial communities that influence health, development, and disease resistance—shaped by host genetics, environment, and microbe–microbe interactions.
-To uncover the genetic and ecological mechanisms driving these dynamics, we study how microbes colonize and interact with plant tissues using Arabidopsis thaliana and rice as models.</div>
+To uncover the genetic and ecological mechanisms driving these dynamics, we study how microbes colonize and interact with plant tissues using <em>Arabidopsis thaliana</em> and rice as models.</div>
     <div class="research-grid-item">
         <img src="../assets/images/MIC-Image.jpg" alt="Placeholder Image" />
     </div>